 Over Years 7 to 10, students develop their understanding of microscopic and atomic structures; how systems at a range of scales are shaped by flows of energy and matter and interactions due to forces; and develop the ability to quantify changes and relative amounts.

-In Year 7, students explore the diversity of life on Earth and continue to develop their understanding of the role of classification in ordering and organising information.
+In Years 7 and 8, students explore the diversity of life on Earth and continue to develop their understanding of the role of classification in ordering and organising information.
 They use and develop models such as food chains, food webs and the water cycle to represent and analyse the flow of energy and matter through ecosystems and explore the impact of changing components within these systems.
 They consider the interaction between multiple forces when explaining changes in an object’s motion.
 They explore the notion of renewable and non-renewable resources and consider how this classification depends on the timescale considered.
 They investigate relationships in the Earth-sun-moon system and use models to predict and explain events.
 Students make accurate measurements and control variables to analyse relationships between system components.
 They explore and explain these relationships through appropriate representations and consider the role of science in decision-making processes.